williamwen1986/Luakit/doc/Set-up-Luakit-in-android-with-source-code.md

 }
 ```

-Create a setting.gradle file into your Project Directory, with the following :
+Create a "setting.gradle" file into your Project Directory, with the following :

 ```
 include ':app', ':luakit', ':lib_chromium'